PATH-Global-Health/MERindicators/input/maps/README.md

 This folder is standalone and not dependent on the IG it is in.

 Follow the directions below then open `input/maps/HIVObservationHIVCondition.http` in VS Code.
 Click on:
-* Convert FML to StructureMap and Put it or...
-* PUT FML to StructureMap which combines the two operations.
-This converts FML (.map) files to FHIR StructureMaps and PUTs it on the server.
+* Convert FML to StructureMap and and PUT on server
-* Verify StructureMap is created
-* Transform
+* Transform 1 and Transform 2.

 The $transform operation will transform the bundle in the payload to an output bundle.
 In production, the returned bundle would be put on a FHIR server.